Primer: GHB, a Club Drug

 A GHB overdose is an emergency.
 If you think you may have taken GHB, seek medical

 help right away.
-Although some people may not seem to have bad reactions to GHB, the
+Some people may not seem to have bad reactions to GHB.
+But the drug

 Loss of consciousness